carpentries-incubator/workflows-nextflow/episodes/03-workflow_parameters.md

 ##  Parameter File

 If we have many parameters to pass to a script it is best to create a parameters file.
+Parameters are stored in JSON or YAML format.
+JSON and YAML are data serialization languages, that are a way of storing  data objects and structures, such as the `params` object in a file.

-Parameters are stored in JSON or YAML format and  the `-params-file` option is used to pass the parameters file to the script.
+The `-params-file` option is used to pass the parameters file to the script.

 For example the file `wc-params.json` contains the parameters `sleep` and `input` in JSON format.